Ogg3/SnapchatMediaDownload/README.md

 # SnapchatMediaDownload
-A tool to download and decrypt chat media using the file contentManager.db
+A tool to download and decrypt chat media using the file contentManager.db or arroyo.db

 -i Path to contentManagerDB.db or arroyo.db